CCTC Foundation Board Members 2023

 General Motors Corporation, Retired

-Terry is married, has three children, and six grandchildren.
+Terry is married, has three children, and eight grandchildren.

-Terry is a board member of the CCTC Foundation, taught a Jobs for America’s Graduates class at CCTC for a year, has taught Junior Achievement classes, and is a trustee at the First Methodist Church.
+Terry is a board member of the CCTC Foundation, taught a Jobs for America’s Graduates class at CCTC for a year, has taught Junior Achievement classes, and is an active member of First United Methodist Church.

 Foundation President, Benefit Choices, Inc.

-President of Wayt Insurance Agency, Inc., established in 1972, and President of Benefit Choices, Inc., marketing employee benefit plans to small businesses, Gard is also President of Gard Wayt & Associates, a regional marketing and consulting firm.
-He is a member of Louisiana Insurance Commissioner Jim Donelon’s Agent Advisory Board.
+President of Wayt Insurance Agency, Inc., established in 1972, and President of Benefit Choices, Inc., marketing life insurance, health insurance and employee benefit plans, Gard is also President of Gard Wayt & Associates, a regional marketing, consulting, and advocacy firm.
+He is a past president of the Shreveport and the Louisiana Associations of Life Underwriters and a Past President of the Shreveport and the Louisiana Associations of Health Underwriters.
+He is a former member of Louisiana Insurance Commissioner Jim Donelon’s Agent Advisory Board.

 - President, Caddo Career & Technology Center Foundation since 1999